hfoley/PrecisionLearning/README.md

 # PrecisionLearning

 This solution is to help build the components of a big data architecture in Synapse Analytics.
 This use case is one that tackles one data source in a precision learning.
 There is an accompanying blog post for my interpretation of precision learning at www.hopefoley.com/precisionlearning.
 This solution mimics data from an e-textbook and learning system called VitalSource (https://get.vitalsource.com/).
 The sample data file is based on the example at https://developer.vitalsource.com/hc/en-us/articles/115015721128.
+We'll mimic landing the gzipped json files from this system

 The architecture of the solution diagrammed below.